 Third, Masonry has an outward appearance of being a humanitarian group.
 Masons fund education, medical care, build homes for the aged and hospitals for the sick.
 Masonry also appears to be a system of moral instruction.
 This is why many Masons also attend different Christian denominations.

 As a report showed, of the 3.5 million Masons in the U.S., 1.3 million are Southern Baptists.
 Fourteen per cent of Southern Baptist pastors and 18 per cent of deacons are Masons.
 In 2001, when a move was made to excommunicate Masons from an Anglican church in Australia, it erupted into a serious controversy as members claimed Masonry was just a fine Christian organization.
-Many “Christian Masons” resort to this same peroration.
-But their claim doesn’t stand up to scrutiny.
+Many “Christian Masons” repeat this peroration, but their claim doesn’t stand up to scrutiny.

 Let us first look at the structure of Masonry.
 The entry level, termed the Blue Lodge (blue is the symbol of Masonry) has 3 degrees: The Entered Apprentice, the Fellow Craft and the Master Mason.
 After these 3 stages, a Mason can proceed to the higher degrees either in the Scottish rite or the York rite.
 There is also the Irish rite in Nigeria.